Telstra International Privacy Statement

 - Networking and business development – To identify sales opportunities and prospective enterprise customers; update you about our products, services and special offers that may be relevant or of interest to your organisation.

-- Development and analysis – To create aggregated and anonymized information to gain high level insights into industry trends and requirements, product enhancement and development, network and service performance and improvement, commercial pricing, for improving our business.
+- Development and analysis – To create aggregated and anonymised insights into industry trends and requirements, product enhancement and development, network and service performance and improvement, commercial pricing, for improving our business.

-- Marketing – To conduct market research and surveys to improve our customer services; use advertising technology to send you information on products and services of potential interest to you; offer rewards and promotions; provide invitations to events and relevant advertising, including voice, mobile text and digital advertising.
+- Direct marketing – To conduct market research and surveys to improve our customer services; use advertising technology to send you information on products and services of potential interest to you; offer rewards and promotions; provide invitations to events and relevant advertising, including voice, mobile text and digital advertising.

 How do we safeguard your personal information?